netdata/netdata/docs/GettingStarted.md

 sudo /etc/netdata/edit-config python.d/nginx.conf
 ```

+## Change how long Netdata stores metrics

+By default, Netdata stores 1 hour of historical metrics and uses about
+25MB of RAM.

+If that's not enough for you, Netdata is quite adaptible when it
+comes to long-term storage based on your system and your needs.

+There's two ways to quickly increase the depth of historical metrics: by
+increasing the `history` value for the default database, or switching to the database engine.

+We have a tutorial that walks you through both options: [Changing how long Netdata stores metrics](tutorial/longer-metrics-storage.md).

+**Next**:

+-   Learn how to [configure Netdata's daemon](../daemon/config/) via the
+    `netdata.conf` file.
+-   Read up on the memory requirements of the [default database](../database/),
+    or figure out whether your system has KSM enabled, which can [reduce the
+    default database's memory usage](../database/README.md#ksm) by about 60%.

+## Service discovery and auto-detection

+Netdata supports auto-detection of data collection sources.
+It auto-detects almost everything: database servers, web servers, dns server, etc.

+This auto-detection process happens **only once**, when Netdata starts.
+To have Netdata re-discover data sources, you need to restart it.
+There are a few exceptions to this:

+-   containers and VMs are auto-detected forever (when Netdata is running at the host).
+-   many data sources are collected but are silenced by default, until there is useful information to collect (for example network interface dropped packet, will appear after a packet has been dropped).
+-   services that are not optimal to collect on all systems, are disabled by default.
+-   services we received feedback from users that caused issues when monitored, are also disabled by default (for example, `chrony` is disabled by default, because CentOS ships a version of it that uses 100% CPU when queried for statistics).

+Once a data collection source is detected, Netdata will never quit trying to collect data from it, until Netdata is restarted.
+So, if you stop your web server, Netdata will pick it up automatically when it is started again.

+Since Netdata is installed on all your systems (even inside containers), auto-detection is limited to `localhost`.
+This simplifies significantly the security model of a Netdata monitored infrastructure, since most applications allow `localhost` access  by default.

+A few well known data collection sources that commonly need to be configured are:

+-   [systemd services utilization](../collectors/cgroups.plugin/#monitoring-systemd-services) are not exposed by default on most systems, so `systemd` has to be configured to expose those metrics.

+## Configuration quick start

 ## Health monitoring and alarms

 Netdata ships hundreds of health monitoring alarms for detecting anomalies.
 These are optimized for production servers.